abdusamir/storefront-backend/README.md

  db-migrate up
  yarn start
  ```

- ### and you should see your server running on port 3030 on your localhost
+ ### Now express Server should be running on port 3030 and PostgreSQL Server is running on port 5432
+ ### Open any browser any type localhost:3030/ and you should see the home page of the API.

  ----------------------------------------------------------------
  <div id="testing"></div>